-Skills emphasized include ability to examine objectively various sides of issues as demonstrated in oral written text and course-assigned exercises.
-Students will demonstrate increased ability to effectively use the procedures involved in systematic problem solving based on text and class selected examples.
-Additional skills targeted include increased ability to develop and apply academic and professional communication skills, including improved ability to interact appropriately with challenging materials at an increased level of communicative competence as measured in exercises, quizzes, midterm and .final exams.
+Skills emphasized include ability to examine objectively various sides of issues and to effectively use the procedures involved in systematic problem solving.
+Additional skills targeted include increased ability to develop and apply academic and professional communication skills, including improved ability to interact appropriately with challenging materials at an increased level of communicative competence.